| 2000 |

 | 2006 |

-POMP protein elutes from a calibrated gel-filtration column at approximately 64 kDa, suggesting tetramer formation.
-Immunofluorescence and confocal microscopy showed POMP localizes to both cytoplasm and nucleus. |
+POMP elutes from a calibrated size-exclusion column at ~64 kDa (consistent with a tetramer of the 16 kDa monomer), suggesting oligomerization.
+Immunofluorescence/confocal microscopy localized POMP to both the cytoplasm and the nucleus. |

-Gel filtration chromatography, immunofluorescence, confocal microscopy |
+Gel filtration chromatography, immunofluorescence/confocal microscopy |

 International journal of biological macromolecules |